Duskin Hill - Author

 Author & Storyteller

-I write historical fiction shaped by genealogy, time, and place—where the documentary record offers only part of a life, and memory, silence, and inheritance begin to shape the rest.
+I write historical and upmarket fiction shaped by time, place, memory, and consequence.
+My stories begin where the official record tells only part of the truth, and silence, inheritance, land, and private history begin to shape the rest.

-That is the ground I write from: not only what happened, but what was carried, altered, omitted, and endured.
+That is the ground I write from—not only what happened, but what was carried, altered, buried, omitted, and endured.

 → Explore the author behind the story